-Cannabinoid receptor 1 is linked to dependence on alcohol and other substancesNovember 15th, 2011 in Genetics /
+Cannabinoid receptor 1 is linked to dependence on alcohol and other substancesNovember 15, 2011 in Medicine & Health / Genetics

 While researchers know that genetic factors play an important role in the development of alcohol dependence (AD), it is challenging to discover which particular genes may be involved.
 Prior evidence had established that the endogenous cannabinoid system is implicated in AD, with cannabinoid receptor 1 (CNR1) appearing to be the main candidate.
 New findings confirm the association between CNR1 and dependence on alcohol and other substances.

 Results will be published in the February 2012 issue of Alcoholism: Clinical & Experimental Research and are currently available at Early View.

 "Susceptibility to AD is determined by a complex interplay of environmental and genetic factors," said Rogelio González-Sarmiento, professor of medicine at University of Salamanca, Spain and corresponding author for the study.
 "Allelic variants within specific genes such as single nucleotide polymorphisms may be potential candidates for involvement in the development of AD.
 Animal models have shown that the CNR1 gene is involved in the reward system.
 In addition, more than 10 allelic variants have been described within this gene, and several previous studies in humans have shown a relationship of some of these allelic variants with dependence to several substances, including alcohol."